Yawapi/100-Days-of-machine-learning-challenge/README.md

 Day 6.
 Today I watched Siraj Raval's video over loss functions.
 Thoughts: This is review for me, but nevertheless I always learn something new from Siraj's videos.
 I found this one to be cogent, entertaining, and engaging as always.
 Link: https://youtu.be/IVVVjBSk9N0

 Day 7.
 Watched Siraj Raval's Bitcoin Trading Bot video (from week 3 of his Machine Learning Journey playlist).
-Thoughts: Finance is outside my scope of knowledge, but time-series modeling is something we do a lot in hydrology so I was able to follow along.
+Thoughts: Finance is outside my scope of knowledge, but time-series modeling is something we use a lot in hydrology so I was able to follow along.
 Link: https://youtu.be/F2f98pNj99k